2i2c-org/team-compass/business-development/pricing-strategy.md

 For some funders (e.g., US federal government), we must directly bill all work that is relevant, rather than putting it behind an indirect.
 Where possible, we scope this work as a funded workstream with its own deliverables, rather than an indirect cost buried in the rate.
 When that is not possible, we may quote a lower rate and accept that we under-recover the open source work.

-## What we are missing

-Some communities won't be well-served by the options above.
-During the alpha we're building sustainability so we can meet them in future.
-If this model doesn't fit your needs (wrong kind of service, too expensive, etc.), please tell us so we can evolve it.

-A few things we know we are missing:

-- **Under-resourced communities**. $15,000 a year is too much for many communities, and our mission requires serving them too.
-Ideas to explore: sponsorships, budget-based tiered pricing, and lowering our internal costs.
-- **Lightweight hubs**.
-Our offerings are more complex than many individuals or small communities need.
-We'd like a scalable, lightweight hub people can quickly spin up, to prototype after the alpha.
-- **Communities that need multiple hubs**.
-Organizations with many sub-communities may need their own federation of hubs, with a different pricing and growth model.
-For now we treat these as partnership opportunities.
-- **Significant differences in community size**.
-Our pricing assumes communities are similar in size and complexity.
-Much larger communities create extra support and operations work; we need to understand those costs and recover them.
-- **Cloud payments as a service**.
-When we manage cloud billing and payments for a community, we take on extra work we don't currently charge for.
-We should estimate that cost with our fiscal sponsor.
-- **Liability for cloud payments**.
-Managing a community's cloud billing means paying the provider before they pay us (e.g. a community runs up $50,000, then refuses to pay).
-We have visibility via per-community [budget alerts](interactive-computing:budget-alerts) and [cost dashboards](https://docs.2i2c.org/admin/monitoring/), but still lack an *enforced* ceiling (a hard cap, pre-billing, or deposit) to bound the one uncapped part of our pricing.